acidburn0zzz/awis-python/README.md

 awis-python
 ===========

-Demonstrates how to query Amazon's Alexa Web Information Service in python.
+A python script that genrates a custom url and query string used to query Amazon's Alexa Web Information Service (AWIS).